 How to Convert Your LinkedIn Audience Into Customers?

-You’ve built up a strong LinkedIn following, and you’re regularly putting out quality content.
+You’ve built up a strong LinkedIn following and regularly putting out quality content.
 Great job!
 But how can you turn your engaged audience into paying customers?

 Luckily, there are a few strategies you can use to make the transition from LinkedIn follower to customer.

 - The most crucial step of any excellent social media strategy is to create content that appeals to your target customers.
 This means posting content that solves a problem that your target customer is facing or is beneficial for their business.
-Make sure to include a call-to-action (CTA) in your content, which will encourage your audience to learn more about your product or service.
+Make sure to include a call-to-action (CTA) in your content, encouraging your audience to learn more about your product or service.

 - Don’t forget to make use of LinkedIn’s messaging feature!
 If someone follows your company on LinkedIn, they’re likely interested in what you do — so reach out and start a conversation.
 These conversations can help you build relationships with potential customers and draw them to your brand.

 By following these steps, you’ll be well on your way to turning your LinkedIn following into paying customers.

 What is the Difference Between Social Media and Community Manager?

 A social media manager is responsible for creating and managing a company’s social media presence.
 This includes developing and executing a content strategy, as well as curating and publishing content on various platforms, including Facebook, Twitter, Instagram, and Snapchat.

 In addition to content creation, a social media manager monitors the activity on their company’s social media accounts, responding to comments and questions on time.